rozer821/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 </p>

 ## Data and Experiment
-&nbsp; &nbsp; On contrary to using the entire [ShapeNet](https://www.shapenet.org/) subset which contains 55 categories and 57,000 data, we follow the same setting as in [3DGAN](http://3dgan.csail.mit.edu/) where only seven categories from the [ShapeNet](https://www.shapenet.org/) are used in training and evaluation is on the entire ModelNet40.
+&nbsp; &nbsp; On contrary to using the entire [ShapeNet55](https://www.shapenet.org/) subset which contains 55 categories and 57,000 data, we follow the setting as in [3DGAN](http://3dgan.csail.mit.edu/) where only seven categories from the [ShapeNet](https://www.shapenet.org/) are used in training and evaluation is on the entire ModelNet40.
 We provide processed partial data in the following link)

 Training: [A subset](https://drive.google.com/open?id=1Pmu9e70uKBvxgBYbjU8GxuzLY3xWPc0x) consist of 7 categories from ShapeNet.
 Evaluation: [ModelNet40 Aligned](https://modelnet.cs.princeton.edu/)